 Not only is the Dresden Kreuzchor one of the oldest and most renowned choirs in the world, it is also the most popular ambassador of Saxony’s capital city.
-Ten thousand people around the globe are enchanted and moved by the Crucians (“Kruzianer”) every year.
+Tens of thousands of people around the globe are enchanted and moved by the Crucians (“Kruzianer”) every year.
 Their concerts are sold out months in advance.
-Those who have heard their sound once will probably never forget it.
-About 130 Crucians aged 9 to 19 are part of the choir.
+Once you have experienced the sound, you will never forget it.
+More than 130 Crucians between the ages of 9 and 19 belong to the choir.

-Boys and young men who listen to hip hop and sing Johann Sebastian Bach.
-No other ensemble is – on account of its members alone – more modern in the best sense, more contemporary, more of a promise for the future than the Dresden Kreuzchor.
+Boys and young men listening to hip-hop and singing Johann Sebastian Bach.
+No other ensemble – due to its members alone – is more modern in the best sense of the word and a greater promise for the future than the Dresdner Kreuzchor.

-Roderich Kreile is the Dresden Kreuzchor’s artistic and executive director.
-As the 28th “Kreuzkantor” since the Reformation, one of the highest offices of church music, he is responsible for the choir’s repertoire.
+Roderich Kreile is artistic director and musical director of the Dresdner Kreuzchor.
+Since the Reformation he has been the 28th “Kreuzkantor” and thus holds one of the highest church music offices.
+He is responsible for and develops the repertoire with the Crucians.
 Most of the choir’s musical performances are conducted by Roderich Kreile.

 Under his direction, the choir has performed with world-famous orchestras and produced numerous recordings.